-- The Fulbourn Health Centre is no longer fit for purpose.
+- 12.7 Retaining and improving healthcare facilities within the village is a key priority.
+This was already one of the objectives of the Village Plan in 2009 and not enough progress has been made since then.
+A survey and report by the current medical practice has found that: - The Fulbourn Health Centre is no longer fit for purpose.
 It is too small to meet the health needs of an ageing and growing village population and it would be inadequate to meet the needs of the increased population (around 20% more by 2031).
 It also serves some of the villagers from Teversham, Great Wilbraham and Little Wilbraham. - The building occupies a large site, ideally located in the heart of the village and close to a bus stop.
-Redevelopment or extension on the current site could be an option. - Healthcare provision is changing, shifting towards integrated services, social care and life-style support: a new building will be necessary to create an integrated centre enabling staff and services to work in a joined-up way, with improved connections between Primary Care, Mental Health and Social Services, and allowing the teaching of medical staff on site. - 12.8 The community supports the retention, and where possible, expansion of the Health Centre at its current location.
-The establishment of a new multi-functional facility with increased capacity for consulting and treatment rooms, an on-site pharmacy, other medical and social services and voluntary sector occupiers will be encouraged.
-Enabling residential development will also be favourably considered, if appropriate to the capacity of the site and character and amenity of the area. - 12.9 A multi-purpose Health Centre should be located at the heart of the village, to be easily accessible and to enable joined-up services, either at its current location or in an alternative site providing the same level of accessibility and the possibility of integrated services. - 12.10 The Parish Council expects that new proposals will be developed in collaboration with the current GP practice and the wider community.
+Redevelopment or extension on the current site could be an option. - Healthcare provision is changing, shifting towards integrated services, social care and life-style support: a new building will be necessary to create an integrated centre enabling staff and services to work in a joined-up way, with improved connections between Primary Care, Mental Health and Social Services, and allowing the teaching of medical staff on site. - 12.8 The community supports the retention, and where possible, expansion of the Health Centre at its current locations.
+The establishment of a new multifunctional facility with increased capacity for consulting and treatment rooms, an on-site pharmacy, other medical and social services and voluntary sector occupiers will be encouraged.
+Enabling residential development will also be favourably considered, if appropriate to the capacity of the site and character and amenity of the area.

+A multi-purpose Health Centre should be located at the heart of the village, to be easily accessible and to enable joined-up services, either at its current location or in an alternative site providing the same level of accessibility and the possibility of integrated services.

-- 12.11 A survey was carried out for the purpose of the Neighbourhood Plan34.
+- 12.9 A survey was carried out for the purpose of the Neighbourhood Plan32.
 The results indicated a high level of satisfaction with the quantity and accessibility of existing community facilities.
-Of 34 surveys issued to clubs and societies, 15 were returned with The Swifts scoring 10 in terms of satisfaction, Fulbourn Centre 9.8 and the Recreation Ground 7.8. - 12.12 The community complex including the Townley Hall, Fulbourn Centre, Recreation Ground and Youth Centre is an important focal point for the community and its identity, which should not, in principle, be undermined by competing facilities at
+Of 34 surveys issued to clubs and societies, 15 were returned with The Swifts scoring 10 in terms of satisfaction, Fulbourn Centre 9.8 and the Recreation Ground 7.8. - 12.10 The community complex including the Townley Hall, Fulbourn Centre, Recreation Ground and Youth Centre is an important focal point for the community and its identity, which should not, in principle, be undermined by competing facilities at other locations.
+However, contributions from developers to support and expand the centre will be strongly supported. - 12.11 In December 2018 a small focus group of secondary school pupil from Fulbourn attending Bottisham Village College indicated that the Recreation Ground is an important meeting point for local teenagers. - 12.12 The community believes it is essential to support the retention of a Health Centre in Fulbourn and would like to encourage the exploration of options for a facility within the village, preferably at the current location.

-34 NP Rec Survey - Summary & Results - EV475 at https://tinyurl.com/Fulbourn-NP
+32 NP Rec Survey - Summary & Results - EV475 at https://tinyurl.com/Fulbourn-NP